-- 2.2.1 To be placed on the official ballot, all candidates must submit completed candidate petitions to the Office of Student Life in Suite 217 of the Collis Center no later than 4PM on Wednesday, April 5th. - 2.2.2 Candidates may run for no more than one student body position and one housing community position.
-Candidates for student body positions only (i.e.; not House Council candidates) must collect the following signatures to petition to be recognized as official candidates: - Student Body President: 100 signatures from the student body - Student Body Vice President: 100 signatures from the student body - Class President: 50 signatures from his or her respective class - Class Vice-President: 50 signatures from his or her respective class - Class Council Executive: 50 signatures from his or her respective class - COS/OAC Representatives: 50 signatures from the student body - 2.2.3 Candidates for all positions must also attend one of the three mandatory information sessions in the Winter and Spring terms.
+- 2.2.1 To be placed on the official ballot, all candidates must submit completed candidate petitions to the Office of Student Life front desk on the third floor of the Collis Center no later than 4PM on Wednesday, April 3rd. - 2.2.2 Candidates may run for no more than one student body position and one housing community position.
+Candidates for student body positions only (i.e.; not House Council candidates) must collect the following signatures to petition to be recognized as official candidates: - Student Body President: 100 signatures from the student body - Student Body Vice President: 100 signatures from the student body - Class President: 50 signatures from their respective class - Class Vice-President: 50 signatures from their respective class - COS/OAC Representatives: 50 signatures from the student body - 2.2.3 Candidates for all positions must also attend one of the three mandatory information sessions in the Winter and Spring terms.
 Please see Appendix 2 (Election's Timeline, p.
 15) for a complete list of dates.
 A candidate must send a designate if they are unable to attend any session.
 A person may not serve as a designate for more than two candidates.
-Failure to attend one of the information sessions or send a designate will result in removal from the official ballot, but does not preclude the student from write-in campaigning.
+Failure to attend one of the information sessions or send a designate will result in removal from the official ballot but does not preclude the student from write-in campaigning.